strongloop/strongloop.com2/_posts/2018-07-16-fundamental-validations-for-http-requests.md

   - LoopBack
 ---

 A server usually expects to get valid data from the HTTP request to continue on executing the business logic, while there is never a guarantee that the client side would send a valid one.
 For example, endpoint `GET Users/find` expects to get a number from the request query's property `limit`, but the request is sent as `GET Users/find?limit="astring"`, of which `limit` is a string instead of a number.
-In this case, people would like to see the invalid data being caught before it gets passed into the controller function.
+In this case, people would like to see the invalid data being caught before it gets passed into the Controller function.

 Now in Loopback 4, such validations are automatically handled by the framework, and a machine-readable error object is generated for each request to help people localize the invalid fields along with their details.

 <!--more-->

 As the first step of building a powerful HTTP request validation system, we have added fundamental validations for the raw data parsed from requests.
-The validations are embedded as part of the default sequence of the REST server, and are performed according to the endpoint's OpenAPI(short for OAI) operation specification.
+The validations are embedded as part of the default sequence of the REST server, and are performed according to the endpoint's OpenAPI (OAI) operation specification.
 The data will be validated before the corresponding controller method gets invoked to make sure the method is executed with valid inputs.

 The following code snippet defines an endpoint `PUT /todos/{id}` by decorating it with the [REST decorators](https://loopback.io/doc/en/lb4/Decorators.html#route-decorators).
 This blog will use it as a typical example to explain what validations are performed to the incoming request.